 From the ground up

 In order to maximise these advantages, organisations need to seriously pursue the proper democratisation of data.
-By driving improvements in data literacy and handling across the entirety of the business, and rooting decision-making process in data-based analysis, businesses in every industry will benefit from faster, more accurate and better-justified decision-making.
+By driving improvements in data literacy and handling across the entirety of the business, and rooting the decision-making process in data-based analysis, businesses in every industry will benefit from faster, more accurate, and better-justified decision-making.

 Helena Schwenk is Market Insights/Intelligence Manager at Exasol.
 She specialises in technology trends, competitive landscapes, and go-to-market strategies and uses this knowledge to keep Exasol’s marketing, sales, and product management teams fully connected to the wider industry landscape.
 Schwenk also works as an external spokesperson and writes and presents frequently on the issues, developments and dynamics impacting data analytics technology adoption.
 She has over 24 years experience working in the data analytics field, having spent 18 years as an industry analyst specialising in Big Data, Advanced Analytics and more latterly AI, as well as 6 years working as both a former data warehousing and BI practitioner.